peterfarrar/principles-of-management-notes/notes_ch_11.md

 Forced-ranking is a system of dividing employees into groups of high achievers, low achievers, and everybody else.
 High achievers are promoted to senior positions, low achievers are let go.
 Problems with this approach include:
 * Judging on performance, not potential.
-* Negativly fosters competition that undermines collaboration and teamwork.
+* Negatively fosters competition that undermines collaboration and teamwork.

 Many executives believe performance management doesn't drive higher performance, and focuses on past performance.
 Efforts are being made to change this, looking for more agile processes that focus on future performance.
-Deloitte Services has four questions that it asks it's managers:
+Deloitte Services has four true-or-false questions that it asks it's managers:
 1. Given what I know of this person’s performance, and if it were my money, I would award this person the highest possible compensation increase and bonus.
 1. Given what I know of this person’s performance, I would always want him or her on my team.
 1. This person is at risk for low performance.
 1. This person is ready for promotion today.

 Challenges to be addressed:
 * Align individuals and company goals.
-Employees tend to set goals that relate to thir work, rather than the businesses goals.
+Employees tend to set goals that relate to their work, rather than the businesses goals.
 Business goals can be complex and difficult for an employee to understand and align with.
 And those goals can change often and rapidly.
 * Reward performance.
 Rewarding performance must be based on the performance management process.
 * Identifying poor performers is challenging.
 The performance management process doesn't seem to be good at this.
 Managers often don't address poor performance outside of the annual review process.
 * Avoid legal problems.
 Real time communication and documentation can help protect the organization from legal issues.